-And yet, somehow…out the same mouths that told me I couldn’t I was still allowed to lead.
-I was applauded because I wasn’t like the “other women.”
+And yet, somehow…out of the same mouths that told me I couldn’t, I was still allowed to lead.
+I was applauded because I wasn’t like the “other women”.
 And you know what?
 For a time I loved it.
 I loved that I was different and told that I was capable.
-Who cared if I had to set my vagina aside.
+Who cared if I had to set my vagina aside?
 Who cared if I had to stuff my emotions down?
 Who cared if I had to learn to talk sports analogies and wear plaid shirts?
 Did anyone care?

 “You’re basically a man.”

 “Wow, you are really rare for a woman.”

 “Dude, you can really preach.”